 You’ll have a competitive edge over other candidates who lack a TEFL qualification.
 The ESL job market is highly competitive.
 Without a TEFL certificate, you’ll be at a distinct disadvantage; good schools are looking to hire teachers with proper training so will not consider you to be a viable candidate without a TEFL certificate.
 Even for job openings where the hiring school has not explicitly listed a TEFL certification as a requirement, it is always noticed and could be the distinguishing factor between you and another teaching candidate.

 Make 2017 the year you qualify to teach abroad.
-Enroll in the University of Toronto TEFL Online course by January 19, 2017 and save $100 on the 120 and 150-hour courses.
 To learn more and compare our courses, click here.